vertica/VerticaPyLab/CONTRIBUTING.md

 jlpm add @module_name ## for each missing module
 ```

-### Build a local verticalab image
+### Build a local verticapylab image
 Build a local image containing your new extension.
 Update the Dockerfile with your extension.

-open a second terminal, go the repository root folder and run the following to build an image and run a verticalab container with your new extension:
+open a second terminal, go the repository root folder and run the following to build an image and run a verticapylab container with your new extension:
 ```
-make verticalab-build ## build the image make verticalab-start ## start the container
+make verticapylab-build ## build the image make verticapylab-start ## start the container
 ```

 ### Change an existing extension